 Lutein macular degeneration tells how an awful eye disease is largely preventable.
-Many and perhaps most noncommunicable conditions today are the result of either the vital phytochemicals, vitamins and minerals being refined out of good food, or the preservatives and other substances added to it.
+Many and perhaps most noncommunicable conditions today are the result of either the vital phytochemicals, vitamins and minerals being refined out of good food or the preservatives and other toxic substances added.

 Some eleven million Americans suffer from age-onset macular degeneration.
-It's in many ways a disease of blood vessels so those with raised blood glucose are affected too; advanced glycation products set up inflammatory changes in the retina.
+It's in many ways a disease of capillaries so those with chronically raised blood glucose are always affected too; advanced glycation products set up inflammatory changes in the retina.

 This is one of the most important pages at this site; none of us wants to go blind when we get old.
-It's very long and far too much material to take in at one sitting.
-My advice if you are concerned about your eyesight, and surely all of us should be, is first a quick scan; and then come back regularly as you adjust your meals.
+It's a very long read and far too much material to take in at one sitting.
+My advice if you are concerned about your eyesight, and surely all of us should be is first take a quick scan; and then come back regularly as you adjust your meals.

 First up is to eat kale or spinach daily; and a free-range egg.